-- (a) These procedures are an attempt to ensure fairness in the independent and judgment professional of members with regard to the assignment of final grades for students. procedures are intended to serve the mission of the law school through the integrity preservation of the achievement of its academic professional goals. - (b) Right to Petition.
-Any student who has received a final grade in a course at the law school may initiate a grievance with regard to the grade by filing a petition with the Academic Standards Committee (referred to in this section as "the committee").

-(c) How and When Petition Is to Be Filed.
+- (a) These procedures are an attempt to ensure fairness in the independent and professional judgment of faculty members with regard to the assignment of final grades for students. procedures are intended to serve the mission of the law school through the of preservation integrity the achievement of its academic and professional goals. - (b) Right to Petition.
+Any student who has received a final grade in a course at the law school may initiate a grievance with regard to the grade by filing a petition with the Academic Standards Committee (referred to in this section as "the committee"). - (c) How and When Petition Is to Be Filed.

-(1) A petition may be filed with the committee by hand-delivering or mailing it to the Associate Dean for Academic Affairs no later than forty-five days after

-- the final grade in question is posted.
+- (1) A petition may be filed with the committee by hand-delivering or mailing it to the Associate Dean for Academic Affairs no later than forty-five days after the final grade in question is posted.
 A petition filed by mailing shall be deemed to have been filed on the date of the postmark of the petition.
 A petition filed by hand-delivery shall be deemed to have been filed on the date of receipt. - (2) For purposes of calculating the forty-five day period, the day of posting the final grade shall not be included.
 The last day of the period so computed shall be included, unless it is a Saturday, a Sunday, or a legal holiday, in which case the period runs until the end of the next day which is not a Saturday, a Sunday, or a legal holiday.
 The committee in its discretion may for good cause shown extend the forty-five day period. - (d) Form of Petition.
 A petition shall be addressed to the chairperson of the committee, must be signed by the petitioner, and shall state all of the following: - (1) The name and student number of the student filing the petition; - (2) The title of the course in which the final grade was received; - (3) The name of the professor who taught the course; - (4) The date on which the final grade in question was posted; - (5) The reason(s) the petitioner believes he or she is entitled to relief in accordance with the requirements set forth in subsection (e) hereof; and - (6) The specific relief requested. - (e) Requirements of a Grievance Claim.
 In order for a petition to state a grievance upon which relief can be granted, it must satisfy the requirements of both subsection (1) and subsection (2) hereof.
-A petition states a grievance claim upon which relief can be granted if it specifies that: - (1) The petitioner has consulted or attempted to consult with and request relief from the professor involved, and the professor either (i) has refused to consult with the student, or (ii) has not been conveniently available for a period of 15 days after the grade was posted, or (iii) after consultation with the petitioner, has declined to grant relief acceptable to the petitioner;
+A petition states a grievance claim upon which relief can be granted if it specifies that: